Decision Making Policy

 Appeals

-If a manuscript has undergone peer review, authors may formally appeal its subsequent rejection by the editors.
+If a manuscript has undergone peer review and been declined for publication by the editors, authors may formally appeal this decision.
 The appeal would entail the manuscript and all relevant materials, including the identities of the authors, being sent to an ad hoc committee consisting of at least two members of ESTS’s editorial board.
 The committee can review the material submitted as it is, or consider seeking additional expert advice.
 In both instances, a conclusion will be reached and documented within a signed advisory opinion document to be sent to the authors and ESTS editors along with a decision of acceptance or rejection.

 The appeal process is not an additional round of peer review, but only a review of the editorial decision.
 After the appeal, an author can request that the case be reviewed by the ESTS editor-in-chief.
 The entire case will then be forwarded to the editor-in-chief to ask if the procedures and hearing were both appropriate and fair.
 There are no more review stages.